HandsomePhil/resume-review-prompt/README.md

 &nbsp;

-## The Prompt - Copy Everything Below This Line
+## The Prompt - Copy Everything Below This Line (Don't Forget to Fill in Your Answers)

 I'd like you to review my job search materials and give me specific, actionable feedback.
 I've attached my resume, LinkedIn, and/or portfolio.
 Here is some context about my situation: